ZURVY

 Neutral

-What is Zurich Insurance Group AG?
+What is Zurich Insurance Group Ltd?

 Zurich Insurance Group AG is a global insurance leader headquartered in Zurich, Switzerland, serving individuals, businesses, and multinational corporations across more than 200 countries and territories.